ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 The fgowing romarkable compilation is a contri
 ation, to the Sin fueisco Ames froi the pen of
 Irs.
 H. A. Deming.
 The reader will notice that eact
 ine is a quotation from some of the standard an
 hors of England and America.
 This is the result of
-year&#x27;s laborious search aniong th
+year&#x27;s laborious search aniong the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:nbu:batch_nbu_emerson_ver01:data:sn99021999:00206538089:1883070301:0007/pct:30.818278,6.376196,11.707403,1.873007/!600,600/0/default.jpg"/>
 </td>